Ask AI

 In complex projects, we find it helpful to make resources reusable and configured with pre-defined values via configured.
 This approach allows your teammates to use a pre-defined resource set or make changes to shared resources, thus enabling more efficient project development.

 This pattern also helps you easily execute jobs in different environments without code changes.
-In this example, we dynamically defined a code location based on the deployment in __init__.py and can keep all code the same across testing, local development, staging, and production.
+In this example, we dynamically defined a code location based on the deployment in definitions.py and can keep all code the same across testing, local development, staging, and production.
 Read more about our recommendations in the Transitioning data pipelines from Development to Production guide.

 For jobs#